 The user may want to emulate more than one device.
 In this case, the user would repeat the process by creating a second virtual device object based on peripheral device properties of another locally attached device (not shown).
 The second virtual device object would then load a second emulation driver (not shown).
 Several virtual device objects 205 can be created and can exist at the same time.
-One benefit of the present invention is that it instantly allows a electronic device to emulate multiple remote peripheral devices at the same time.
+One benefit of the present invention is that it instantly allows an electronic device to emulate multiple remote peripheral devices at the same time.

-Another benefit of the present invention is that it does not require that the remote device or the remote electronic device be plugged in or connected to create a virtual device object.
+Another example embodiment of the present invention ronment using logical connections to one or more remote 55 may provide a feature that does not require the remote device or the remote electronic device to be plugged in or connected to create a virtual device object.
 A user mode application sends a request that tells the electronic device to create a virtual device object with certain peripheral device properties.
 The virtual device object loads an emulation driver that supports the target functionality of a node of the selected peripheral interface or bus.
 If the remote electronic device with the remote peripheral device attached to it is connected to the local electronic device the virtual device object is already present and is immediately capable of representing the complete functionality of the peripheral device of the remote electronic device.

-Formerly, the electronic device would not be able to represent to its peripheral bus nodes functionality other than that of a physical device attached to the local peripheral bus.
-For this example, the device 200 is assumed to be a mass storage node attached to an IEEE 1394 bus.
+Conventionally, the electronic device would not be able to represent to its peripheral bus nodes functionality other than that of a physical device attached to the local peripheral bus.

+In accordance with one example embodiment of the present invention, the device 200 is assumed to be a mass 5 storage node attached to an IEEE 1394 bus.
 The electronic device 200 would have a device driver (USB mass storage device driver) that enables communication with the device 200.
-The user can create a virtual device object 205 that represents an additional member of the peripheral device class of the peripheral device 200 even though the device is not attached to the local electronic device.
+The user can create a virtual device object 205 that represents an additional member of the peripheral device 10 class of the peripheral device 200 even though the device is not attached to the local electronic device.

 At the local electronic device a virtual device object may be created by modifying the installation files of the peripheral device 200.
-When a IEEE 1394 bus node is detected, an additional virtual device entry is automatically created in the registry.
+When an IEEE 1394 bus node is detected, an 15 additional virtual device entry is automatically created in the registry.
 The virtual device object 205 uses an emulation driver 206 for communication with the device 200.

-In addition to being able to emulate multiple peripheral devices at one time and not requiring that a device be plugged in to emulate the device, another benefit of the present invention is that it allows "native" communication between physical existent and virtual devices across a peripheral bus.
+In addition to being able to emulate multiple peripheral devices at one time and not requiring that a device be plugged in to emulate the device, another example embodiment of the present invention permits "native" communication between physical existent and virtual devices across a peripheral bus.
 In the previous example, the peripheral device 200 can communicate using "native" language because it believes it is communicating with a node of the local peripheral bus instead of a remote electronic device.
-In the present invention no translations are necessary because the peripheral device 200 communicates directly with the virtual device object 205.
+In the present example embodiment of the present invention no translations are necessary because the peripheral device 200 communicates directly with the virtual device object 205.